Dismissing the Venerable Bede!

 It is interesting to follow how much the debate has moved on since the 1990s.
 In 1999 another Canadian author, Farley Mowat, introduced the concept of a maritime race that he called: Albans, whom he suggested were the Gaulish Veneti and Pictones.
 These seafarers, he argued, were ‘Celts’ fleeing the Roman occupation; and who had invaded Ireland and Scotland before continuing their voyaging across the Atlantic to Canada to join the native American tribes.
 Now, a professional author may recognise here a ‘mid-Atlantic’ book; a marketing concept pitched to a publisher to sell both in Europe and the lucrative American market.
 The ‘Albans’ are a fictionalisation on a base of miscellaneous facts.
 Here again we find Bede’s references to Picts from Scythia incorporated within the Alban concept; ‘Scythia’ is rationalised as a reference to ‘Scilly’ and the Albans therefore must have migrated from Brittany, via the Isles of Scilly – well it does start with the same two letters!
 None of this would convince a critical historian but it certainly sold books; the author has to be admired for his craft.
 A very similar theory was (I think first) suggested in 1954 by Lethbridge in The Painted Men following the Irish sources

 This brings us back again to the theories of Andres Pääbo.
 These are more soundly based than Mowat’s farfarers and cite a trail of plausible linguistic evidence.
 In his analysis, the influence comes from Estonian rather than Finnish or other Finno-Ugrian languages.
 Indeed, he would abandon the accepted evolutionary tree for the Finno-Ugrian languages, preferring a continuous evolution among the Baltic amber traders as they voyaged between their coastal colonies.
 He would see Estonian roots among the language of the Veneti (Venetic) including inscriptions from northern Italy.
 He would also see an evolution of Estonian roots among Ptolemy’s tribes and place names.
 As a native Finnic-speaker who is prepared to go against the prevailing wind he should receive a proper hearing.
 He points out that the name Picti is rendered in Estonian as püükide meaning ‘of the [fish] catches’; so perhaps this was the ancient root of that name rather than the accepted Latin derivation?
 However, historical sources say that the Pictish tribes did not eat fish, treating them as somehow, sacred.
 Read Pääbo’s theories yourself and form your own opinion rather than reading dismissive reviews by ‘experts’.
-Another interesting modern internet discussion about the Venedi and the Baltic Wends is available here.
+Another interesting modern discussion about the Venedi and the Baltic Wends is available online in a history file.

 Rather like Mowat before him, Pääbo would see the ancient Venetic-Estonians as an arctic maritime culture that roamed the northern seas in their skin-boats, from the Baltic to the Atlantic coasts, as far back as the Ice Age.
 He too would suggest that they crossed the Atlantic on the edge of the retreating ice, mingling with the tribes of the Canadian arctic.
 This is by no means implausible, as we do have respected sources such as Plutarch, who tell us about ancient voyages into the Atlantic made by seafarers from the Scottish islands during the first-century AD.